 Research studies have been done to determine if screening for lung cancer makes sense.
 In these studies, smokers (who are at the highest risk) are divided into groups.
 Some groups have screening tests while others have no screening.
 The groups are then followed over many years.
 Data are gathered on how many patients in each group are diagnosed with lung cancer, how the cancer was treated, how many patients with cancer were treated, how long the patients with lung cancer survived after treatment, and how many patients died from the disease (mortality).

 Low-dose CT scan — A large randomized trial (the National Lung Screening Trial or NLST) in the United States compared the benefits of screening by low-dose computed tomography (CT) scan or chest radiograph in smokers (at least a 30 pack-year history, including current smokers or people who had quit in the previous 15 years).
 Compared with chest radiograph, low-dose CT scan reduced the risk of death from lung cancer by 20 percent, and the overall risk of death by about 7 percent.
 However, nearly a quarter of the patients who had yearly CT screening for three years had an abnormal test, and more than 95 percent of the abnormal tests were "false positive" meaning that they did not represent cancer.

 False-positive tests require follow-up tests, such as more radiographs or, sometimes, biopsies, and these follow-up tests carry risks such as increasing radiation exposure, and complications from biopsy procedures.
 Thus, there are important downsides to screening.

-Chest x-ray — Although many healthcare providers recommend an annual chest x-ray for patients who smoke, studies have not shown a benefit and we recommend against this practice.
-In a large study comparing chest x-ray to CT for lung cancer screening, only CT showed reduced risk of death.
-Current guidelines recommend against screening at-risk subjects by chest x-ray.
+Chest radiograph — Although many healthcare providers recommend an annual chest radiograph for patients who smoke, studies have not shown a benefit and we recommend against this practice.
+In a large study comparing chest radiograph with CT for lung cancer screening, only CT showed reduced risk of death.
+Current guidelines recommend against screening at-risk subjects by chest radiograph.